 Then we have Anthony.
-Just like Paul he’s grown up with a mother but he’s been neglected.
+Just like Paul, he’s grown up with a mother but he’s been neglected.
 We see this when either he is shut out, or his mum is unable to come to the door when he is banging on it.
-This shows that Anthony’s mother is different to Pauls.
+This shows that Anthony’s mother is different from Paul’s.

-Finally we have Duncan, who we first see in the beginning scene of the film when Anthony and Paul smash up the caravan.
-Duncan is at the other end and is the opposite to Paul.
+Finally, we have Duncan, who we first see in the beginning scene of the film when Anthony and Paul smash up the caravan.
+Duncan is at the other end and is the opposite of Paul.
 He hasn’t had a decent upbringing and is brought up by a drug dealer and user.
-We see in the film and it’s heavily suggested that Duncan is beaten regularly by his father.
+We see in the film that it’s heavily suggested that Duncan is beaten regularly by his father.

 With nowhere else to go his only option is to stay.
-In my opinion Duncan has had the worst upbringing and we can see this from the film.
-He is rude, uncaring and carries himself in a disrespectful way.
+In my opinion, Duncan has had the worst upbringing and we can see this from the film.
+He is rude, and uncaring and carries himself in a disrespectful way.

 Anthony seems to be following Duncan whatever he does and Duncan, well, we know what his intentions and problems are.
 The point I’m trying to make here is their upbringings, more importantly how they are important.
 Anthony is just starting to slip away while Paul is in good standing.

 The reason that Anthony just blindly follows Duncan around is that he doesn’t have a caring mother telling him not to and more importantly setting an example for what is right and wrong in this world and who you should include and trust as your friend and who you should stay well away from.

 I think the Junkyard tries to teach these morals and it certainly made me think about my upbringing.
 Some people aren’t given the same opportunities as others, and some are raised and neglected and I think this is what The Junkyard shows.